 The COVID-19 pandemic spun the child care industry into a full-on crisis.
 At its height, 60 percent of the nation's licensed providers had closed, and one-third of the nation's child care workers were laid off or furloughed.
-More than a year since the onset of the pandemic, the child care industry remains in crisis.
-The sector lost nearly 200,000 workers between December 2019 and December 2020, while 81 percent of the nation's open child care centers report that they have lost enrollment due to the pandemic.
-As a result, 2 in 5 child care providers have taken on debt to stay open, while 20,000 child centers have closed for good since the pandemic began.
+Two years since the onset of the pandemic, the child care industry remains in crisis.
+The sector netted a loss of 108,000 workers between February 2020 and November 2021.
+Child care providers surveyed by the National Association of Education for Young Children (NAEYC) in July 2021 reported operating at an average enrollment rate of 71 percent of their licensed capacity, 80 percent reported a staffing shortage and a majority said they had taken on debt to stay open during the pandemic.
+An estimated 20,000 child centers reported closing for good by December, 2020.

-With young children still ineligible for vaccination and schools not yet fully reopen, these challenges are likely to persist.
+With young children still ineligible for vaccination and schools facing ongoing COVID-related disruptions, these challenges are likely to persist.
 At the same time, providers face steep costs associated with lost enrollment, the need for physical safety improvements to adhere to public health guidance, classroom size reduction, the cost of Personal Protective Equipment (PPE) and more.

 Congress has provided emergency relief for child care throughout the pandemic through direct sources, such as funding for CCDF, stabilization grants for child care providers, and targeted tax credit expansions.
 However, federal relief packages have also created funding streams, such as the Coronavirus Relief Fund, Paycheck Protection Program, and State and Local Fiscal Recovery Fund, that have also offered opportunities to stabilize the industry.